Maltese vs Bichon Frise

 The Maltese is known for being a moderate-energy toy breed with a distinctive personality.
 Their unique blend of traits makes them well-suited for the right owner and lifestyle.

-With a typical weight of 4-7 lbs and lifespan of 12-15 yrs, the Maltese requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 4-7 lbs and lifespan of 12-15 yrs, the Maltese benefits from care tailored to its physical and behavioral profile.
 Let's examine the important details.

 With Family Members